Indy Arts Council and Indianapolis Airport Authority Seek Proposals for Airport Exhibitions

 Examples of past work: provide a minimum of four, but not more than ten, examples of representative work completed within the last five years.
 You may upload images as JPEGS or PDF documents, or in a single PDF document.
 Video clips should be provided as live links to an online location, in a PDF or Word document.

 Artists may elect to provide a link to their website or their blog site if all of the above information is contained there.
-Please do not only provide a link to an Instagram page or a Facebook account.

 B. INFORMATION ABOUT THE PROPOSED ARTWORK